-Confessional: Margaret White has one in her house, where she locks Carrie periodically.
+Confessional: Margaret White has one in her house, where she locks Carrie in periodically.
 It is decorated with horrifically vengeful images of God and Jesus.

-Convicted By Public Opinion: In the book, Sue and Tommy are blamed by the media for having planned the prank and driven Carrie over the edge, even though they had only played an incidental and fairly unwitting role in such.
+Convicted by Public Opinion: In the book, Sue and Tommy are blamed by the media for having planned the prank and driven Carrie over the edge, even though they had only played an incidental and fairly unwitting role in such.

-Crucified Villain Shot: In the movie: Carrie's mother, in her final shot, impaled with steak knives in the style of the St. Sebastian figurine in the confessional.
+Crucified Villain Shot: In the movie: Carrie's mother in her final shot, impaled with steak knives in the style of the St. Sebastian figurine in the confessional.

 And like Saint Sebastian, she experiences religious ecstasy during her death.
 Saint Sebastian, who according to legend was a very handsome young man, is something of an unofficial sex symbol in the Catholic Church (especially among closeted gay men).
 The movie uses this to show how Carrie's mother has literally channeled her sex drive into religious devotion — or in this case, Saint Sebastian.

+Dawson Casting: Both the 1976 and 2002 versions employ this (at the time Sissy Spacek and Angela Bettis were 26 and 29 respectively).
 Averted in the '13 version, with 15-year old Chloe Moretz taking the role.